Boca Grande Area Tarpon Fishing

 Instead I choose to hunt the tarpon other places.
 The beaches, flats, bays and backcountry offer an unmatched light tackle experience far away from the mass chaos of Boca Grande Pass.

 The relentless pursuit of these magnificent fish has been my lifelong passion.
 Although my fascination for these fish started in my childhood, I have been guiding full time since 1992.
-For over 28 years I have made a full time living catching tarpon away from the crowds.
+For 30 years I have made a full time living catching tarpon far away from the crowds.

 My season starts in March.
 I fish all over Charlotte Harbor out of Boca Grande.
 Occasionally I do use boat ramps in other places around Charlotte Harbor to increase fishing time.